Delhi Football League: Champions

-FD A-Division
+Delhi A-Division League

-Football Delhi A-Division is the third tier of Delhi Football League system.
+Delhi A-Division League is the third tier of Delhi Football League system.

-FD B-Division
+Delhi B-Division League

-Football Delhi B-Division is the fourth tier of Delhi Football League system.
+Delhi B-Division League is the fourth tier of Delhi Football League system.

-FD C-Division
+Delhi C-Division League

-Football Delhi C-Division is the fifth tier of Delhi Football League system.
+Delhi C-Division League is the fifth tier of Delhi Football League system.

 Champions of the top-most division

 The Delhi League was started in 1948, but has not been finished on some occasions.
 From 1985, a new format, Super League (two groups followed by knock-out semifinals and final), was adopted.